kiyoon/telescope-insert-path.nvim/README.md

 - Absolute path
 - Relative path (to current working directory)
 - Relative path (to buffer file)
+- Relative to git root
+- Relative to custom source direcotry

+### Custom source directory
+The custom source directory can be set using the method `require('telescope_insert_path').set_source_dir()`.

+A default custom source directory can be set using the global option `telescope_insert_path_source_dir`.
+In the case this option is set and present in the root of the project (git root or cwd) this will be used, if the value does not exists or it's not a directory the root of the project will be used as default.

 ### Supported Insert Locations